 - 8.1B When it considers how it should deal with a concern about a firm, the FSA will have regard to its regulatory objectives and the range of regulatory tools that are available to it.
 It will also have regard to: - (1) the responsibilities of a firm's management to deal with concerns about the firm or about the way its business is being or has been run; and - (2) the principle that a restriction imposed on a firm should be proportionate to the objectives the FSA is seeking to achieve. - 8.2 The FSA will proceed on the basis that a firm (together with its directors and senior management) is primarily responsible for ensuring the firm conducts its business in compliance with the Act, the Principles and other rules. - 8.3 In the course of its supervision and monitoring of a firm or as part of an enforcement action, the FSA may make it clear that it expects the firm to take certain steps to meet regulatory requirements.
 In the vast majority of cases the FSA will seek to agree with a firm those steps the firm must take to address the FSA's concerns.
+In the vast majority of cases the FSA will seek to agree with a firm those steps the firm must take to agree with a firm those steps the firm must take to address the FSA's concerns.
+In the vast majority of cases the FSA will seek to agree with a firm those steps the firm must take to address the FSA's concerns.
 In the vast majority of cases the FSA will seek to agree with a firm those steps the firm must take to address the FSA's concerns.
 However, where the FSA considers it appropriate to do so, it will exercise its formal powers under section 45 of the Act to vary a firm's permission to ensure such requirements are met.
 This may include where: - (1) the FSA has serious concerns about a firm, or about the way its business is being or has been conducted;